devatengit/onpremises-common-agent/README.md

  &nbsp;&nbsp;scheduler.fixed-delay: 15000

 &nbsp;&nbsp;Field Name: scheduler.fixed-delay
-&nbsp;&nbsp;Description: This field defines the delay, in milliseconds, between updates to the Devaten live metric page.
-It controls how often session data, graphs, and other metrics are refreshed &nbsp;&nbsp;on the live metric page.
+ &ensp;;Description: This field defines the delay, in milliseconds, between updates to the Devaten live metric page.
+It controls how often session data, graphs, and other metrics are refreshed on the live metric page.
-&nbsp;&nbsp;Current Value: 15000
+ &ensp;Current Value: 15000
-&nbsp;&nbsp;Implications: Setting this value to 15000 means the live metric page will update every 15 seconds.
-This frequent updating ensures that users see near-real-time data and metrics, &nbsp;&nbsp;providing a current view of sessions and graphs.
+ &ensp;Implications: Setting this value to 15000 means the live metric page will update every 15 seconds.
+This frequent updating ensures that users see near-real-time data and metrics, providing a current view of sessions and graphs.

  &ensp;7.
 Configure the scheduler.cpu.collertor-type Field: